 - Pistachios – toasted pistachios are not only delicious but they add a little bit of color and work with the Greek/Sicilian theme of this recipe.
 Pine nuts would also be delicious with these caramelized figs.

-How to Caramelize Figs
+How To Caramelize Figs

 - Heat the honey and thyme.
 Add the honey and thyme to a skillet over medium-low heat and cook for about 1 minute.